-It is appreciated if you could phone to let educators know if your child is going to be away to help with planning for the day.
+Phone to let educators know if your child is going to be away to help with planning for the day.
 If your child has an infectious illness, it helps us to be aware of other potential cases.
 Some diseases are notifiable, such as Measles and Gastroenteritis and we must notify NSW Health of cases in our preschool.

-Smoking and Alcohol
+☐ Smoking and Alcohol

 Smoking is not allowed in close proximity to any early education and care service.
 Fines apply.
-Alchohol is not welcome at any events where children are present.
+Alcohol is not welcome at any events where children are present.
 If you have consumed alcohol, do not drive to collect your child.
 If we suspect you have been drinking, we have a duty of care to keep your child safe.
 Police will be called if necessary.

-Travel Safety
+□ Travel Safety